ashwin363636/CucumberHybridProject/README.md

 Other ways to run the tests or Test Suite
 ---------------------------------------------
-*command line using Maven:-  mvn clean test -Dmaven.surefire.debug -DMode=Debug
+*command line using Maven:- mvn clean test -Dmaven.surefire.debug -DMode=debug -Dview=iphone -Dzalenium=false
+Mode- Enables the Debug/Normal mode of test execution View- Enables a certain viewport for the browser to execute test Zalenium- executes test in Zalenium grid network